-After the initial occupancy period, the owner may request a rent adjustment at the annual anniversary of the HAP contract.
+After the initial occupancy period, the owner may request one rent adjustment during any 12 month period.
 For rent increase requests after initial lease-up, BHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
 In evaluating the proposed rents in comparison to other units on the premises BHA will consider unit size and length of tenancy in the other units.

-BHA will determine whether the requested increase is reasonable within 15 business days of receiving the request from the owner.
-The owner will be notified of the determination in writing.
+BHA will respond within 15 business days of receiving the request from the owner.